kuyur/algorithm-and-data-structure-practice/01/readme.md

 # Answer

 Use max heap.
+* Implement sift-down heapify and sift-up heapify.
+* Use a map for duplicated number checking.
-Implement sift-down heapify and sift-up heapify.
-The capacity of the heap can be limited at k.
+* The capacity of the heap can be limited at k.

 Actually, all the smallest values before k-th are evaluated inside heap.

-If input array contains many duplicated numbers(e.g. after removing the duplicated numbers, the count reduces to 1% of original array), we can add an additional map to accelerate the insert operation.
+If input array contains many duplicated numbers(low density array, for example, after removing the duplicated numbers, the count reduces to 0.1% of original array), we can use a global duplicated numbers checking policy to accelerate the insert operation.

 Time consumed: consider the count of the array is `n`, the consumed time will be `nlog(k)`.